Kabiraj Negi Lama: 2024

 Negi Lama led as a coach in the Asian Qualification Tournament for the Paris 2024 Paralympic Games held in Tai'an, China, from 15 to 17 March 2024.
 His player Palesha Goverdhan won a gold medal, making history as the first Nepali Paralympian to qualify for the 2024 Summer Paralympics Games.

 Negi Lama also participated in the 2024 Asian Para Taekwondo Championships held in Da Nang, Vietnam, on 19 May 2024, as a team coach.

 Under the coaching of Kabiraj Negi Lama, Palesha Goverdhan won a historic bronze medal for Nepal at the Paris 2024 Paralympic Games.
 This marked the greatest achievement in Nepalese sports history, as Nepal had never previously secured an official medal in either the Olympic Games or Paralympic Games.
 In recognition of this historic and remarkable achievement, Palesha Goverdhan was awarded NPR 6.5 million (approximately USD 48,000), and Coach Kabiraj Negi Lama received NPR 585,000 as a cash prize, both presented by the Prime Minister of Nepal, KP Oli, on behalf of the Government of Nepal in 13 September 2024.

 Additionally, his player Bharat Singh Mahata also competed in the Paris 2024 Paralympic Games.

 2025

 Under the coaching of Kabiraj Negi Lama, athlete Palesha Goverdhan won a bronze medal for Nepal at the 10th Asian Para Taekwondo Championship held in Kuching, Malaysia, on 1 July 2025.

+Similarly, under his coaching, Renu Tamang won a bronze medal for Nepal at the 2025 Asian Youth Para Games, held in Dubai, United Arab Emirates, from December 7 to 14, 2025.

+2026

+Negi Lama served as the head coach of Nepal at the 11th Asian Para Taekwondo Championships held in Ulaanbaatar, Mongolia, on May 25, 2026, where Nepali athlete Palesha Goverdhan won a bronze medal for Nepal.